infinum/qa-handbook/Automation/General.md

 [Selenium](https://www.selenium.dev/) is probably the most popular web automation framework built on top of WebDriver (as many others are).
 We use it for web UI automation.

-Selenium IDE was developed for testers and developers to record their actions as they follow the workflow that they need test.
+Selenium IDE was developed for testers and developers to record their actions as they follow the workflow that they need to test.

 There are plenty of competing tools and frameworks out there.
 To name a few: